NovaCoderX/G-WARS/README.md

 To build it requires SDL 1.2 and SDL Mixer, SDL must have basic OpenGL support built in.
 I used Mesa for the Amiga port.

+You will need the resources from the Amiga release version 1.2.0.

+Grab it from Aminet: https://aminet.net/package/game/shoot/G-WARS